 A reliable air conditioner in the summer heat is a Floridian’s best friend.
 So, when your AC is running nonstop and your home still isn’t cooling, it can be very disconcerting.
-To add insult to injury, it’s likely that your utility bills are also going up.
+To add insult to injury, it’s likely your utility bills are also going up.
 What’s causing your AC to run constantly, and what can you do to get it working properly again?

 6 Reasons Why Your AC Won’t Turn Off

-1. Blower Fan Is On Wrong Setting
+1. Blower Fan on the Wrong Setting

 2. Clogged Air Filter